 By: Stan Popovich

-Caring for a pet can help our mental health in many ways.
+Caring for a pet can help you in many ways.
 Here is why having a dog, cat, or any other animal can be important in improving your mental health.

 1. Increases your physical activity: Dog owners are likely to take their pets for a walk or run every day.
 This can be a fun way to fit exercise into your routine.